Luke Kercan Ofungi: After Idi Amin

 After the fall of Amin's regime, Ofungi returned and was appointed Deputy Inspector General of Police on 9 October 1979, to help reorganize the Police Force.
 He was later sent to Nairobi in Uganda's Foreign Service.
 On 15 May 1980, he was appointed Inspector General of Police, serving in that capacity until 1 May 1981, when he took leave of absence, under the government of President Milton Obote.

 On 1 November 1985, following the overthrow of the Obote II regime, Luke Ofungi was re-appointed Inspector General of Police by Tito Okello.
 The Okello regime was overthrown in January 1986, and President Yoweri Museveni took over.
 Ofungi continued to serve as Inspector General.
 Sometime in 1989, he was sent on forced leave, under investigation, together with his two deputies; Kyefulumya of the Administration department, and Maswere of Operations.
 The Uganda government cleared him of what were proven to be false charges and went on to posthumously appoint him on contract effective November 1, 1989, for 24 months.

 Later years

 During his leave he focused on the tour and travel company he had set up in the 1970s and with his wife Claudia Kinobe, and continued to run a confectionery and restaurant called Confe in Kampala.
 Ofungi served as Inspector General of Police through four regimes and many turbulent years in Uganda.
-He died on 4 September 1990 at the age of 56, before being resinstated to the post of IGP for the fifth time.
+He died on 4 September 1990 at the age of 56, before being reinstated to the post of IGP for the fifth time.
 Luke Ofungi was buried in his home county on 12 September 1990.
 In honour of his contributions to the building of the Uganda Police Force and the country.
 The Uganda government accorded him a full state funeral.